digitaldesigndj/digitaldesigndj.com/README.md

     npm install

-During development, I dont just the optimized JS.
+During development, we don't use the optimized JS.
 To fire up the dev server just do:

     docpad run